Elena Nathanael

 Elena Nathanael (Greek: Έλενα Ναθαναήλ, January 19, 1947 – March 4, 2008) was a Greek film actress.

 Biography

 Early life

-Elena Nathanael was born Eleni Delivassili-Nathanael, in Nea Filadelfeia, Athens, to a well-off family.
+Elena Nathanael was born Eleni Delivassili-Nathanael, in Nea Filadelfeia, a town near Athens, to a well-off family.
 Delivassili was her father's surname and Nathanael was her mother's one, but she had kept both of them, although she was credited and became famous as Nathanael.
 Her father was a textile designer and manufacturer, an Asia Minor Greek from Aivali, while her mother was a Maniot.
 She studied drama at the Pelos Katselis Drama School.

 Career

 Her impressively good looks got her noticed in the 1960s by producers and directors of the then-flourishing Greek cinema.
 She first appeared at the cinema, in the movie Kati na kaiei in 1964, directed by Giannis Dalianidis.
 Her second screen role was in 1965, in the German movie The Blood of the Walsungs, directed by Rolf Thiele and based on a Thomas Mann novel.
 A few more parts followed in Greek movies of the late sixties and in most of her roles she was featured as a spoilt rich girl.

 In 1968 she got the "Best Actress Award" in the International Thessaloniki Film Festival for her role in the movie Randevou me mia agnosti.
 In the early 1970s she established her screen persona as a free-spirited, beautiful young woman and became a fashion icon.
 The abrupt decline of the Greek commercial cinema during that decade had an unpleasant impact on her career which was something usual for the Greek film stars of the period.